On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

 \subsection{Introduction.}

-In \cite{Vieh-Rap}, Rapoport and Viehmann propose that there should be a theory of $p$-adic local Shimura varieties.
-They conjectured the existence of towers of rigid-analytic spaces whose cohomology groups “understand” the local Langlands correspondence for general $p$-adic reductive groups.
-In this way, these towers of rigid-analytic varieties would “interact” with the local Langlands correspondence in a similar fashion to how Shimura varieties “interact” with the global Langlands correspondence.
-Moreover, they conjectured many properties and compatibilities that these towers should satisfy.
+In \cite{RV14}, Rapoport and Viehmann propose that there should be a theory of $p$-adic local Shimura varieties.
+They conjecture the existence of towers of rigid-analytic spaces whose cohomology groups “understand” the local Langlands correspondence for general $p$-adic reductive groups.
+In this way, these towers of rigid-analytic varieties would “interact” with the local Langlands correspondence in a manner similar to how Shimura varieties “interact” with the global Langlands correspondence.
+Moreover, they conjecture many properties and compatibilities that these towers should satisfy (see \cite[$\mathsection$ 5]{RV14}).

-In the last decade, the theory of local Shimura varieties went through a drastic transformation with Scholze's introduction of perfectoid spaces and the theory of diamonds.
-In \cite{Ber2}, Scholze and Weinstein construct the sought for towers of rigid analytic spaces and generalized them to what are now known as moduli spaces of $p$-adic shtukas.
+In the last decade, the theory of local Shimura varieties has gone through a drastic transformation with Scholze's introduction of perfectoid spaces and the theory of diamonds \cite{Sch17}.
+In \cite{SW20}, Scholze and Weinstein construct the sought-after towers of rigid-analytic spaces and generalize them to what are now known as moduli spaces of $p$-adic shtukas (or mixed characteristic local shtukas) \cite[\S 23.1]{SW20}.
 Moreover, since then, many of the expected properties and compatibilities for local Shimura varieties have been verified and generalized to moduli spaces of $p$-adic shtukas.
-The study of the geometry and cohomology of local Shimura varieties and moduli spaces of $p$-adic shtukas is still a very active area of research due to their connection to the local Langlands correspondence.
-The main aim of this article is to study the locally profinite space of connected components, and describe explicitly the continuous right action of the group $G(\Qp)\times J_b(\Qp)\times W_E$ on this space.
-In particular, we prove and generalize \cite[Conjecture 4.26]{Vieh-Rap} for the case of unramified groups. \\
+The study of the geometry and cohomology of local Shimura varieties and moduli spaces of $p$-adic shtukas is still a very active area of research due to its connection to the local Langlands correspondence.
+One of the main aims of this article is to study the set of geometric connected components of moduli spaces of $p$-adic shtukas (see \Cref{infinitelevelmoduli})

+attached to a $p$-adic shtuka datum $(G,b,\mu)$ (as in \Cref{some-section-defining-shtukas}), and to describe the right action of the group $G({\bbQ_p})\times G_b({\bbQ_p})\times W_E$ on $\pi_0(\Sht^{\on{geo}}_{G,b,\mu,\infty})$.
+This set controls the first cohomology group of moduli spaces of $p$-adic shtukas.
+The upshot is that connected components of moduli spaces of $p$-adic shtukas are completely described by local class field theory (see \Cref{thm2:mainTheorem} for a precise statement).
+As a consequence of our results, we settle \cite[Conjecture 4.30]{RV14} in the case of unramified groups (see \Cref{thm2:mainTheorem}). \\